 After the treaty of Wedmore in 878, which established the borders between the kingdom of Wessex and the Danelaw, there was very little in terms of concentrated Viking activity in England.
-In 892, two new armies arrived in the Danelaw – one in Appledore, Kent, and the other in Milton Regis, Kent – and began raiding the Wessex borders.
+In 892, two new armies arrived in the Danelaw – one in Appledore, Kent, and the other in Milton Regis, Kent.
+Promptly beginning to raid the Wessex borders.

-Unfortunately for the new invaders, the defenses that Alfred the Great had established between the end of the first invasion and the second were extremely strong, and the Viking armies eventually disbanded, some going to Normandy and others settling in East Anglia.
+Unfortunately for the new invaders, the defenses that Alfred the Great had established between the end of the first invasion and the second were extremely strong.
+Leading to the Viking armies eventually disbanding, some going to Normandy and others settling in East Anglia.

 vikings meet more resistance across britain

-The next 90 years were a series of disasters for the Vikings in Britain: Despite a number of small military successes after the death of Alfred in 899, the Anglo-Saxons – led by Edward the Elder – put down a rebellion in the Danelaw that was led by Alfred’s cousin and, in 909 attacked Northumbria with a combined West Saxon and Mercian army.
+The next 90 years were a series of disasters for the Vikings in Britain.
+Despite a number of small military successes after the death of Alfred in 899, the Anglo-Saxons – led by Edward the Elder – put down a rebellion in the Danelaw that was led by Alfred’s cousin.
+In 909 they attacked Northumbria with a combined West Saxon and Mercian army.

 The Northumbrian Vikings were roundly defeated and sued for peace, but in the next year attacked Mercia in revenge.
 It was a successful raid, with a fleet of ships sailing down the River Severn to lay waste and plunder the heart of the kingdom of Mercia.

-But as they sailed back to Northumbria, a combined army of Mercians and West Saxon soldiers trapped the fleet and annihilated the Viking force.
-It was the end of the last great Viking raiding army in England and the beginning of the total rule of England by one monarch.
+But as they sailed back to Northumbria, a combined army of Mercians and West Saxon soldiers trapped the fleet.
+Annihilating the Viking force.
+It was the end of the last great Viking raiding army in England.
+Marking the beginning of the total rule of England by one monarch.

-By 918, king Edward the Elder, the first king of a united England, and his niece, queen Æthelflæd of Mercia, had all of the lands in the Danelaw south of the River Humber, and effectively ended Viking rule in England.
+By 918, king Edward the Elder, the first king of a united England, and his niece, queen Æthelflæd of Mercia, had all of the lands in the Danelaw south of the River Humber.
+Effectively ending Viking rule in England.

 By 927, Edward’s son, Edmund, had destroyed the last Viking kingdom in modern England, taking York, and raided deep into Scotland.
 The battle of Brunanburh was the final, decisive defeat of Viking power in England, despite a short revival between 948 and 954 when Eiríkr blóðøx ruled Northumbria from York.